Xavours/canvas-grid-master/README.md

 # canvas-grid-master

-Canvas-grid-master is an endless grid in canvas to browse a bunch of images stored in a folder.
+Canvas-grid-master is an endless grid in canvas to browse a bunch of images.
 Work in progress.

-Will be probably released in November 2015.
+## What does it do ?

+Canvas-grid-master creates a canvas showinf an endless grid of pictures randomly picked up from an HTMLcollection of image objects.
+The grid has a lot of customizable settings (see options)

+## Installation

+More to Come

+### Arguments

-## To Do :
+## Options

+More to come

+## Done recently

 ### New Features added
 * Easing